SamadritaR/ConvoFlow/README.md

 # ConvoFlow

-AI moderator for group conversations.
+A perceptual instrument for group conversations.

-ConvoFlow watches how a group is talking and steps in when the conversation breaks down.
-It catches the three things that quietly ruin most meetings: one person taking over, someone going quiet, and the group looping on the same point without deciding anything.

-## Why I'm building this

-Most meetings don't fail because people are unprepared.
-They fail because the structure of the conversation falls apart.
-One voice dominates.
+Most meetings fail on structure, not content.
+One voice takes over.
 A quieter person checks out.
 The group circles the same idea three times without landing.
-A good human moderator catches all of this without thinking.
-Most meetings don't have a good human moderator.

-ConvoFlow is meant to do that job.
-Quietly, in real time, without taking over the room.
+These patterns are visible in real time to anyone trained to watch for them, and invisible to everyone else.
+ConvoFlow makes them visible, and when the moment is right, audible.

+## What this actually is

+This is not a meeting analytics tool.
+It does not summarize, transcribe, or score your meeting after the fact.
+It watches the *shape* of a conversation as it happens, and intervenes only when intervention is warranted.
+Think of it less as a productivity app and more as a sense organ the group did not previously have.

+The hard problem here is not detection.
+The hard problem is **presence**.
+An AI that can speak into a human conversation has to know when to stay silent.
+Most of ConvoFlow's design is about restraint, not capability.
+The engine continuously scores three structural failure modes.
+Below a confidence threshold, signals stay quiet in the host's peripheral vision.
+Above it, the moderator speaks.
+Once.
+Briefly.
+Then it goes back to listening.

-## What it does
+## What it watches for

-The engine watches three signals as the conversation runs:

-Dominance, when one person's share of the talking gets too large for the group.
+**Dominance.** When one voice's share of the talking gets too large for the group's size and balance.

-Silence, when a participant stays out of it past the point where they should have weighed in.
+**Silence.** When a participant stays out of the conversation past the point where their input would normally land.

-Circularity, when the conversation keeps coming back to the same point without converging on a decision.
+**Circularity.** When the discussion keeps returning to the same point without converging on a decision.

-When the engine is confident enough about a signal (0.8 or higher), ConvoFlow steps in.
-You see it as a moderator card right in the conversation, and in Live mode you hear it speak.
-Lower confidence signals stay in the side panel as quieter guidance, so the host can see them without the room being interrupted.
+These three are not arbitrary.
+They are the structural failure modes a skilled human facilitator catches by instinct, and the ones that quietly degrade meeting quality more than any content level problem.

-## Demo
+## How presence works

+Two layers, on purpose.

+**Quiet guidance.** Lower confidence signals (anywhere in the 0.5 to 0.8 range) appear in the side panel as small cards.
+The host sees them.
+The room does not.
+This is the moderator thinking out loud, not speaking out loud.
+It catches things a real moderator would also notice but might not act on.

+**Intervention.** When confidence crosses 0.8, ConvoFlow speaks.
+The moderator card moves into the conversation column itself, distinct from participants, and in Live mode it speaks aloud through the moderator voice.
+One short sentence.
+Never a paragraph.
+Never two interventions in a row.

+The threshold is the whole product.
+Tune it too low and the AI becomes a backseat driver and the room resents it.
+Tune it too high and it never earns its keep.
+0.8 is where v1 lands. v2 will calibrate per team based on how often interventions are accepted versus dismissed.

+## The three demo scenarios

-The current build ships three scripted scenarios that show each pattern:
+The current build ships with three scripted scenarios that each isolate one failure mode, so you can see the engine react to a clean signal.

-Dominant.
-Maya stacks four messages back to back.
-The engine catches the imbalance and intervenes.
+**Dominant.** Maya stacks four messages back to back about a launch deadline.
+Other voices get one sentence each.
+The engine catches the imbalance forming and the moderator surfaces a redistribution.

-Silent.
-Lena drops out of the conversation while the group keeps going.
-The engine surfaces a gentle invite to bring her back in.
+**Silent.** Lena drops out of the conversation while the group keeps going on a topic where her input matters.
+The engine surfaces a gentle invite to bring her back in before her absence calcifies.

-Circular.
-The group hits the same point three times without resolving.
-The engine names the loop and pushes toward a decision.
+**Circular.** The group returns to the same point three times without resolving.
+The engine names the loop and pushes toward a decision rather than letting it run for another cycle.

-There's also a Live mode with mic input and a browser based moderator voice.
+There is also a Live mode where you talk into the mic as one of the participants and the engine responds in real time, with the moderator speaking through the browser's speech synthesis.

+## Why I am building this

+Most attempts at AI for meetings have been transcription tools wearing different costumes.
+They sit outside the conversation, write things down, and hand you a summary later.
+None of them are *in* the conversation.
+None of them are accountable for what happens next.

+I wanted to build the version that is in the room.
+That requires answering a question almost nobody in this space has answered well: what should an AI presence in a human conversation actually feel like?
+Not a tool.
+Not a participant either.
+Something more like a quiet fifth person whose only job is to notice what the room cannot notice about itself.

+The interesting work in ConvoFlow is not the signal detection.
+The interesting work is the design of restraint.

 ## Roadmap

-**v1, current prototype (web).** Browser based demo of the engine across the three scenario types.
-Real time signal scoring.
-Moderator presence visible in the conversation and audible in Live mode.
+**v1, current prototype.** Web based demo of the engine across the three scenario types.
+Real time signal scoring with the two layer presence model.
 Visual room state mapping.
+Browser based moderator voice in Live mode.

-**v2, browser extension (next 3 months).** Chrome and Edge extension for Google Meet and Zoom Web.
-Listens to the meeting tab, surfaces signals to the host's side panel, optionally speaks interventions through the host's audio.
-Real TTS through ElevenLabs so the moderator voice actually sounds human.
+**v2, browser extension (next 3 months).** Chrome and Edge extension that runs over Google Meet and Zoom Web.
+Captures tab audio, runs the engine, surfaces signals to the host's side panel, optionally speaks interventions through the host's audio output.
+Premium voice through ElevenLabs so the moderator stops sounding like a robot.
+Per team threshold calibration based on which interventions get accepted versus dismissed.

-**v3, bot participant (6+ months).** ConvoFlow joins the meeting as its own participant with audio in and out.
-Speaks interventions directly into the call.
-Learns each team's specific dynamics over time.
+**v3, bot participant (6+ months).** ConvoFlow joins the call as its own participant with audio in and out.
+Speaks interventions directly into the room rather than through the host.
 Native integrations with Zoom, Meet, and Teams.
-Post meeting summaries with conversation health metrics.
+Post meeting summaries focused on conversation health, not content recap.

 ## Tech

-Next.js 14, TypeScript, Tailwind.
-Engine is custom signal detection logic written in TypeScript, with an ML upgrade path planned for v2.
-Voice in v1 is the Web Speech API, moving to ElevenLabs in v2.
-Design is Linear inspired, built to read at a glance while a real conversation is happening.
+Next.js 14, TypeScript, Tailwind CSS.
+The engine is custom signal detection logic written in TypeScript, with a clean upgrade path to learned models in v2.
+Voice in v1 runs on the browser's Web Speech API.
+The dashboard is built to be readable at a glance during a live conversation, which is a different design constraint than most analytics UI.

 ## Status

 Submitted as part of the Handshake Codex Challenge.
+Initially aimed at engineering standups, cross functional product meetings, and group facilitators.